pwrtelegram/pwrtelegram/README.md

 * disableGetupdates - Disables storing updates and fetching using getUpdates, you MUST call this method if you only want to use the user as a backend

+* setWebHook - Like in the bot API, enables automatic sending of incoming updates to an http(s) endpoint as a json payload.
+Custom certificates are supported, too.
+This method also calls the disableGetUpdates method automatically

+* deleteWebHook - Deletes the webhook

 * getUpdates - This method accepts an array of options as the first parameter, and returns an array of updates (an array containing the update id and an object of type [Update](https://daniil.it/MadelineProto/API_docs/types/Update.html)).

 * getChat - Exactly the same usage and response as the getChat method of the main pwrtelegram API